Kucoin/kucoin-api-docs/source/localizable/index.html.md

 ### Number of Uplink Messages
-Message limit sent to server: 100 per 10 seconds
+Message limit sent to the server: 100 per 10 seconds

 ### Topic Subscription Limit
 Subscription limit for each connection: 100 topics

 # REST API